The Center for Antiracist Research and The Boston Globe opinion team announce The Emancipator

 Whereas racist research historically has posed the question, “What is wrong with people?” antiracist research now asks a different question, a better question: “What is wrong with policies?”
 Our belief is that framing research on race and racism around antiracist questions leads to antiracist narratives, effective policy solutions, and impactful advocacy campaigns that cut to the root of racial inequality: racist policy.

 Our work, like our center, is in the process of being developed.
-But one pressing project we are working on is the COVID Racial Data Tracker.
+But here are a few projects that we're working on.